shankar4/Functional-Genomics/Bash tutorial.md

 Inline `code` has `back-ticks around` it.

 Math symbols: https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima, available on Chrome.
-LATEX tutorial for a writing project: http://latextrack.sourceforge.net/github-tutorial/github-tutorial.pdf
+LATEX tutorial for a writing project: http://latextrack.sourceforge.net/github-tutorial/github-tutorial.pdf <br />

-To add a blank line after a given line, add either two blank spaces at the end or "<br />" (with the quotes removed).
-See example above.
+To add a blank line after a given line, add either two blank spaces at the end or
+><br /> (with the quotes removed).
+See the above line example in edit mode.